titaneric/date-repetition/README.md

 ## Todo

  - Strict and tough test process
- - Rewrite the weekOrder to support for 'last' Sunday monthly.
+ - Support for 'last' weekday monthly (the fourth and the fifth).
- - Better test component in Vue.
+ - Better demo component in Vue.

 ## Remark